 - Restoring the body’s natural detoxification functions

-Kristi Hughes, ND, IFM director of education, explains more about the ReNew Food Plan in the following video:
+Kristi Hughes, ND, explains more about the ReNew Food Plan in the following video:

 The food plan suite contains a comprehensive guide to the ReNew Food Plan, daily and weekly food guides, corresponding recipes, and a shopping list.
 These materials are easy to use and patient-friendly.

-In addition to these food plans, all IFM members and Applying Functional Medicine in Clinical Practice (AFMCP) attendees (for 10 days before the conference and 35 days after) receive access to the IFM Toolkit, which contains more than 300 resources, including symptom questionnaires, nutritional handouts, intake forms, lifestyle change guides, and many more.
+In addition to these food plans, all IFM members and Applying Functional Medicine in Clinical Practice (AFMCP) attendees (during a limited time) receive access to the IFM Toolkit, which contains more than 400 resources, including symptom questionnaires, nutritional handouts, intake forms, lifestyle change guides, and many more.

-To receive uninterrupted access to the toolkit, consider becoming an IFM member.
-More information may be found here.
+For complete access to the toolkit, consider becoming an IFM member.
+More information can be found here.